AidanNovo/FantasyPhysicsRedux/design.md

 For aesthetic reasons at the very _least_, neutrino flux should be high but neutrino detectors convert flux to data inefficiently

+Neutrino cards could ignore some impediments?
+Flavored after neutrino non-interaction Maybe neutrinos are unique in that there is a global 'neutrino flux' value, whereas say protons are only available to the next few cards?
+To represent how you can just shoot a neutron beam to _anywhere_.

+Specific card ideas:
+- Nuclear reactor : Increases neutrino flux, supplies power
+  - Power is a resource that can be used by active particle sources
+    - Maybe can also be used by computer cards?
+    - Consider having power not be just a resource but a positional thing.
+    - Right now, there is maybe no reason to not generate power first?
+      - But actually, maybe you want to save your power to get used by your ml cluster instead of your beam?

+Change my card function architecture so all functions call a base function first (inheritance basically) and that base function is responsible for performing universal card behaviors
+- E.g. all computer cards will draw power if available

 The core question I am asking for everything is:
 "How is this experiment/detector/analysis method different from others?"